-Some pregnancy symptoms are normal, but others are cause for alarm and do need swift attention by a doctor to protect yourself and little #baby .
+Some pregnancy symptoms are normal, but others are cause for alarm and do need swift attention by a doctor to protect yourself and little Your Baby .

 In the first trimester, bleeding with cramping could be a sign of miscarriage.
 If you are bleeding, have severe pain, and you feel like you are going to faint, it could be a sign of an ectopic pregnancy — fertilized egg implants somewhere other than the uterus.
 Ectopic pregnancy can be life-threatening.